-After all the magical, miraculous adventures that I have had lately, many of which I have shared here, I have the sense that I have “found the genie,” or stumbled onto Aladdin’s magic lamp, and that I can manifest my top three wishes, and help make the wishes of others come true.
+After all the magical, miraculous adventures that I have had lately, I have the sense that I have “found the genie,” or stumbled onto Aladdin’s magic lamp, and that I can manifest my top three wishes, and help make the wishes of others come true.
 Really, for me, “being the Genie” is about believing 1000% in your dreams, and in the power of the universe to help make them happen.

 However, I feel crystal-clear that life is always supporting us in creating what serves our highest purpose in the world, what will bring us the most joy and allow us to best serve humanity on this planet.
-If you can’t find it in yourself yet to trust in this, read my miracles stories here for more evidence, and open to the possibilities…
+If you can’t find it in yourself yet to trust in this, read my miracle story here for more evidence, and be open to the possibilities.